 Shrewsbury Bangkok is not simply a carbon copy of the British public school, though.
-Whereas Shrewsbury UK is a day and boarding school for students aged 13 to 18, its Thailand version is an all-through day school for children aged three to 18 years.
+Whereas Shrewsbury UK is a day and boarding school for students aged 13 to 18, its Thailand version is an all-through day school for children aged 3 to 18 years.
 As well as living up to Shrewsbury UK’s reputation for academic excellence at secondary level, the school has established itself as a highly regarded primary school in Thailand.
-As testament to the school’s success, the Shrewsbury group is opening a second Bangkok campus (primary school only) in 2018 and a new international school in Hong Kong in 2018.
+As testament to the school’s success, the Shrewsbury group opened a second Bangkok campus (primary school only) in 2018 and a new international school in Hong Kong in 2018.

-Shrewsbury follows the English National Curriculum throughout its junior and senior schools, and the majority of lessons are taught in mixed ability classes.
+Shrewsbury follows the National Curriculum for England throughout its junior and senior schools, and the majority of lessons are taught in mixed ability classes.
 The overall teacher to student ratio is impressive at 10:1.
 An education at Shrewsbury does not deviate largely from the UK model, although there are some international adjustments, and the focus of the curriculum shifts as students’ progress throughout the years.

 As the school says,

-"…play-based active learning and discovery gradually leads on to more complex and specialist subject matter…”
+"… play-based active learning and discovery gradually leads on to more complex and specialist subject matter…”

-From Years 1 to 6, the classroom teacher takes lessons in English, maths, science, geography, history, PSHE (Personal, Social Health and Economic Education), design technology, and digital literacy.
-As part of the Key Stage 1 and 2 curriculum there are specialist classes in languages (Thai, Mandarin, French, Japanese and Spanish) and PE (including swimming), as well as music, drama and art in Years 3 to 6.
+From Years 1 to 6, the classroom teacher takes lessons in English, maths, science, geography, history, PSHE (Personal, Social Health, and Economic Education), design technology, and digital literacy.
+As part of the Key Stage 1 and 2 curriculum, there are specialist classes in languages (Thai, Mandarin, French, Japanese, and Spanish) and PE (including swimming), as well as music, drama, and art in Years 3 to 6.

-Moving up to the senior school, and Years 7 to 9 study English, maths, science, geography, history, learning for life (also known as Personal, Social, Health and Economic Education), PE, art and design, design technology, drama, foreign language and music.
-From Year 10, students choose their IGCSE subjects from those listed previously, as well as psychology, business studies, computing, economics, and religion, philosophy and ethics.
+Moving up to the senior school, and Years 7 to 9 study English, maths, science, geography, history, learning for life (also known as Personal, Social, Health, and Economic Education), PE, art and design, design technology, drama, foreign language, and music.
+From Year 10, students choose their IGCSE subjects from those listed previously, as well as psychology, business studies, computing, economics, and religion, philosophy, and ethics.
 All subjects are offered at A Level, with the exception of learning for life and English language.